An overview of everything web scraping. What it is, how it works, how you can scrape the web, and more.

 Web crawling involves using automated scripts or programs to index data from web pages.
 Web crawling applications include:

-Search Engine Indexing (Google Bot)
+1. Search Engine Indexing (Google Bot)

 Web crawling is essential for search engine indexing.
 For instance, Google uses its web crawler, Google Bot, to scan and index billions of web pages.
 This indexed data is displayed when users enter search queries on Google.

-Website Health Monitoring
+2. Website Health Monitoring

 Web crawling can help maintain the health of websites.
 Web crawlers scan websites to identify issues such as broken links or coding errors, helping to ensure optimal website performance and user experience.

-Content Aggregation
+3. Content Aggregation

-Content aggregation sites use web crawling to collect information from various sources into a single location.
+Content aggregation sites use web crawling to collect information from various sources in a single location.
 For example, news aggregation sites use web crawling to pull articles from different publications, creating a single platform for diverse content.

-Competitive Analysis
+4. Competitive Analysis

 Web crawling can be used for competitive analysis by extracting data from competitors’ websites.
 This could include information about pricing, new product launches, and marketing strategies, providing valuable insights for strategic decision-making.

-Crawling Policies
+5. Crawling Policies

-The actions of a Web crawler are determined by a set of policies working together:
+The actions of a web crawler are determined by a set of policies working together:

-The selection policy determines which pages to download or crawl.
-There are different approaches to page selection, depending on the specific requirements of the crawling task.
-Some common selection policies include- Breadth-First Search
+A selection policy states the pages to download, i.e., it determines which pages to download or crawl.
+There are different approaches to page selection, depending on the specific requirements of the crawling.
+Some common selection policies include:- Breadth-First Search

 - Depth-First Search